ANU5565/github-analyzer/README.md

 # 🚀 GitHub Analyzer

+GitHub Analyzer is a modern web application that explores and visualizes GitHub user data in a clean, interactive, and beginner-friendly way.

-A modern React + Vite web app that analyzes GitHub user profiles and displays useful insights like repositories, stats, and activity — wrapped in a smooth glassmorphism UI.
+The goal of this project is to make GitHub profiles easier to understand by presenting repositories, stats, and activity insights through a smooth glassmorphism-inspired UI.

-Built to explore GitHub data in a clean and interactive way.
+This project is also a learning playground for experimenting with React, API integration, UI design, and frontend architecture.

 ---

+## 🌟 Project Vision

+GitHub Analyzer aims to:

+- Simplify GitHub profile exploration
+- Provide visual insights for repositories and stats
+- Offer a modern UI experience
+- Encourage learning through open-source collaboration

+This project is built with growth in mind — features will expand over time with community contributions.

+---

 ## ✨ Features

-- 🔍 Search any GitHub user
+- 🔍 Search GitHub users instantly
-- 📊 View profile stats
+- 📊 Profile statistics overview
-- ⭐ Repository overview
+- ⭐ Repository listing
-- Smooth glassmorphism UI
+- Smooth animated UI
+- Glassmorphism design style
-- Responsive modern design
+- Responsive layout
-- Fast Vite-powered frontend
+- Fast performance via Vite

 ---